sravan8888/aws_vpc/README.md

 Pull code from a Git repository
 Access APIs on the internet
 If you give them a public IP, they are no longer "private" — and open to the internet.
 Not good for secure environments.
+>
+>A public NAT gateway enables instances in private subnets to connect to the internet but prevents them from receiving unsolicited inbound connections from the internet.
+You should associate an elastic IP address with a public NAT gateway and attach an internet gateway to the VPC containing it.

+A private NAT gateway enables instances in private subnets to connect to other VPCs or your on-premises network but prevents any unsolicited inbound connections from outside your VPC.
+You can route traffic from the NAT gateway through a transit gateway or a virtual private gateway.